uiceds/syllabus/manuscript.md

 ## Learning Resources
 * Students are expected to bring a laptop to class.
 Laptops can be [loaned from the library](https://www.library.illinois.edu/mc/lt/).
-* There is no required textbook to purchase, and in my opinion static text is not always the best medium for learning this type of content.
+* There is no required textbook to purchase.
 Course material will draw from a number of sources across the internet:
   * [*The Introduction to Earth Data Science Textbook*](https://www.earthdatascience.org/courses/intro-to-earth-data-science/), CU Boulder Earth Lab.
   * Video lectures from [Google](https://developers.google.com/machine-learning/crash-course), [Udemy](https://www.udemy.com/course/deep-learning-prerequisites-the-numpy-stack-in-python/), and [mlcourse.ai](https://mlcourse.ai/lectures)
   * Jupyter notebooks from [mlcourse.ai](https://mlcourse.ai/articles/topic1-exploratory-data-analysis-with-pandas/) and [geopandas](https://github.com/geopandas/scipy2018-geospatial-data)